rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

  close that channel.
  That guaranteed base-layer transaction is why lightning payments can settle instantly.
- You start with a guaranteed 0.5 Bitcoin, and when you spend 0.1, your original
+If you start with a guaranteed 0.5 Bitcoin, and you spend 0.1, your original
  "guaranteed 0.5 Bitcoin" transaction is replaced by one with 0.4 Bitcoin.